+Equation 7

 Where, A i,j is a t×t cyclic matrix with a row weight of 0 or 1.
 Each row of the matrix is rotated one bit to the right by one line, where the first row is the right shift of the last row.
 The codeword represented by the matrix H is called (N, K) LDPC code, where N is the code length, K represents the length of the information bits, and its code rate is R=K/N. The first line of Ai=[Ai, 0, Ai,1 ···, Ai, c-1], i = 0, 1, ..., ρ-1 is called the (i + 1)th row generator of H , then H has a total of ρ row generators.

 The check matrix H can be converted into the form of the system check matrix Hsys by row-based modulo 2 operation and permutation operation.
 Hsys can be expressed as:

-(Equation 7)
+Equation 8

 Where IN-K is the identity matrix of (N-K) x (N-K) and PT is the matrix of (N-K) x K.

 The generator matrix G corresponding to the system check matrix Hsys can be expressed as: